dorianjagusch/philo/README.md

 ## Project Description

 This repository contains the solution for the Philosophers project at [Hive Helsinki](https://www.hive.fi/).
-The Philosophers project is designed to teach students about synchronization techniques in a multithreaded environment.
+The Philosophers project is designed to teach students about synchronization techniques in a multithreaded environment using mutexes to protect the access to shared resources.
+In the bonus, instead of mutexes semaphores are required.

 The project requires you to implement the "Dining Philosophers" problem.
 In this problem, a certain number of philosophers sit at a round table with a bowl of spaghetti in front of each philosopher.
 Philosophers alternate between thinking, eating and sleeping.
 To eat, a philosopher must pick up the two forks (one on the left and one on the right) of their place setting.